-In an entrained flow reactor, the high temperatures and pressure produces a clean syngas with very little methane and tar [18].
-This makes the gas well suited for further chemical processing and production of biofuels.
+In an entrained flow reactor, the high temperatures and pressure produces a clean syngas with very little methane and tar [25].
+This makes the gas well suited for further chemical processing and production biofuels.
+This chapter describes producer gas used for production of bio diesel or similar synthetic fuels in a Fischer Tropsch process.